koradik/Adi-Koren-Portfolio-/README.md

 * The dashborad shows analytics of israeli visas between years 2013-2021, by gender, age & origin country.
 * The data is available on the website of the Israeli Population and Immigration Authority.
+* Link to dashborad available by clicking on title.

   ![](https://github.com/koradik/Adi-Koren-Portfolio-/blob/main/images/Capture.JPG)